-Katy Perry Confirms She’s Pregnant In ‘Never Worn White’ Video, Says Her And Orlando Bloom Are ‘Excited’
+Katy Perry Confirms Pregnancy In ‘Never Worn White’ Video, Says She And Orlando Bloom Are ‘Excited’

 “Omg so glad I don’t have to suck it in anymore,” the singer tweeted.

-Her tweet about “sucking it in” received over 87,000 likes, 10,000 retweets and 3,500 comments in four hours.
+Her tweet about “sucking it in” received over 87,000 likes, 10,000 retweets, and 3,500 comments in four hours.
 Fans flooded her replies with tweets congratulating her and Bloom on their upcoming bundle of joy.

 Katy perry screaming about being pregnant is the same reaction that I had when I found out!
 Congratulations @katyperry #NeverWornWhite pic.twitter.com/mle5vuy5Ll